giacomelli/BotWorld/README.md

 A platform to create bots, environments and renderers for simulations.

 Do you know RoboCode?
-Now, imagine a world where you can create any type of environment to make programmers get engaged in an immersive challenge?
+Now, imagine a world where you can create any type of environment to make programmers get engaged in an immersive challenge.
 This is one of possibilities on BotWorld.

 It may be used as
 --------